Skip to main content

 • getCollection() โ€” Fetch multiple products with filters, sorting, and pagination within a collection

-• getPolicies() โ€” Fetch refund, privacy, terms, and shipping policies (PRO only)
+• getPolicies() โ€” Fetch all shop policies (PRO only)

 โš™๏ธ Initializing the clientโ€‹